Install on Self-hosted Kubernetes

 Note Deploying containers directly from the Collibra image repository is not recommended.
 You should only access the Collibra image registry for the initial download and validation of Docker images.
 After this, you should upload and store images to your private registry to provide you control over when the images are updated and eliminate any operational dependencies on Collibra's repository.

-To create a pull secret, use the following code snippet:
+To create a pull secret, run the following command:

 kubectl create secret docker-registry dq-pull-secret \